Mick Jagger and Debbie Harry lead tributes to Tina Turner, who has died aged 83

-Tina Turner has died aged 83, her spokesperson has said – find tributes from Mick Jagger, Debbie Harry, Karen O and more below.
+Tina Turner has died aged 83, her spokesperson has said – find tributes from Elton John, Mick Jagger, Ronnie Wood, Debbie Harry, Karen O, Beyoncé, Mariah Carey and more below.

 “With her, the world loses a music legend and a role model.”